 Website polls: if you have a high-traffic website, you can use polls to get direct insights into your client's needs.

-Email lists: These are great when you have an established customer base.
+Email list surveys: These are great when you have an established customer base.

 Google Marketing Platform’s consumer surveys: Cost-efficient (~ € 0.10 /Response), an efficient way to get feedback from your target audience with faster turnaround than traditional market research.